8l/scc/cc1/ir.md

 translated to #IA (all the constants are emitted in hexadecimal), where I indicates that is an integer constant.
 Strings represent a special case because they are represented with the " character.
-The constant "hello" is emiited as "68656C6C6F.
+The constant "hello" is emitted as "68656C6C6F.
 Example:

 > int
 > main(void)